NEWS: New Aeronautics Design Challenge for 2016-2017

 The winning designs are posted here:

-Note: The Multidisciplinary Aeronautics Research Team Initiative (MARTI) has replaced the former NASA Aeronautics Academy.
+The Multidisciplinary Aeronautics Research Team Initiative (MARTI) replaced the former NASA Aeronautics Academy.

 - The 2016 MARTI team at Langley successfully completed a 12 week aeronautics research project.
 They designed, built, and flight tested an autonomous Unmanned Aerial System capable of vertical take off, flight to assigned way points, collecting surveillance data, precision landing, transfer of data to ground station, recharge, take off again and repeat the sequence all without a human in the loop.
 They turned in four NASA Technology Reports before leaving the center.
 To learn more about the team visit the MARTI page.